programinglive/sentry-resolve/docs/PRD.md

 4. **Laravel Integration**
    - Auto-discovered service provider with publishable configuration.
    - Container bindings for `SentryClient` and artisan command registration.
+   - Fails fast with a clear error when required Sentry configuration (token, organization, project) is missing.

 ## Non-Goals